manju4ever/inventory-service/README.md

 ### What does this do ?

-It gives you a simple REST endpoints to add, modify, list and remove products from the inventory.
+It gives you simple REST endpoints to add, modify, list and remove products from the inventory.

 ### Notable Integrations / Features
   - :heavy_check_mark: Hapi.js